What Bounce In Volleyball? (Find Out Interesting Facts About This Term In Volleyball!)

 4. Spike

-A spike is hitting the ball with force towards a particular area on the court.
+A spike is hitting the ball with force toward a particular area on the court.
 You can achieve a bounce in volleyball by spiking.
-After the ball has been placed in the air by the setter, then another player makes a hit with the force of her arms and muscle to make the ball move a lot faster towards the area in the opponent’s court that isn’t defended.
+After the ball has been placed in the air by the setter, another player makes a hit with the force of her arms and muscles to make the ball move a lot faster towards the area in the opponent’s court that isn’t defended.
 A spike can be delivered with an open hand or a closed fist.
-The open hand spike makes it hard for the opponent to return.
+The open-hand spike makes it hard for the opponent to return.

 The table below contains the fundamental skills and hits allowed in volleyball.